UnixWare: 2000–2011: Caldera and The SCO Group

 On 2 August 2000, Santa Cruz Operation (SCO) announced that it would sell its Server Software and Services Divisions, as well as rights to the OpenServer and UnixWare products, to Caldera Systems.
 In March 2001, Caldera Systems announced they would become Caldera International (CII), and the SCO purchase was completed in May 2001.
 The remaining part of the Santa Cruz Operation company, the Tarantella Division, changed its name to Tarantella, Inc.

 Caldera International's initial release of UnixWare was renamed Open UNIX 8.
 The name change was intended to highlight the addition of the "Linux Kernel Personality" compatibility layer to the operating system.
 This release is what would have been UnixWare 7.1.2.
 Caldera International renamed itself to The SCO Group in August 2002, after broadening its product line to include mobile products and services.

 Later, the newly renamed The SCO Group reverted to the previous UnixWare brand and version release numbering, releasing UnixWare 7.1.3 and 7.1.4.
 No further releases were made under the Open UNIX name.
 The SCO Group continued to maintain UnixWare and issues periodic maintenance updates and support.

 Between 2007 and 2011, The SCO Group engaged in a series of legal battles.
 In September 2007, The SCO Group filed for Chapter 11 bankruptcy protection.

 On 11 April 2011, UnXis bought The SCO Group operating assets and intellectual property rights after having been approved by the bankruptcy court in Delaware.

 The SCO Group, Inc. then renamed itself TSG Group, Inc., and SCO Operations, Inc. became TSG Operations, Inc., and in August 2012 filed to convert from Chapter 11 to Chapter 7.

-UnXis and Xinuos (2011–present)
+2011–present: UnXis and Xinuos

 The rights to Unixware, as well as OpenServer, were acquired by UnXis in 2011.

 In June 2013 UnXis was renamed as Xinuos and announced product and availability for SCO UnixWare 7.1.4+, now supporting both physical and virtual machines.